Project Twenty21 - Prescribers

 What products are currently available to prescribe?

-Our formulary consists of flower, oil and vape products from our T21 license producers.
-We ask that you prioritise prescribing product from our formulary, as only the products on our formulary are capped at £150 per month (in line with MCCS guidance).
-However, you are free to go off-formulary if you feel it is necessary and specify the reason at the point of prescribing.
+Our formulary consists of flower and oil products from our T21 licensed-producers - we will share this with you when you join the project as a prescriber.
+We ask that you prioritise prescribing products from our formulary, as only the products on our formulary are set at T21 prices.
+However, you are free to prescribe off-formulary if you feel it is necessary and specify the reason at the point of prescribing.

 Our current licensed producers are: